mpodlasin/mpodlasin-website/src/pages/articles/iterables-and-iterators.md

 But why would you even want to use an iterator directly in a `for ... of` loop like that?
 The answer is simple - it turns out that sometimes it is simply unavoidable.

-First of all, you might want to simply create an iterator without any iterable to which it belongs.
+First of all, you might want to create an iterator without any iterable to which it belongs.
 We will see such example later, and it's actually not *that* rare to create such "bare" iterators.
 Sometimes an iterable itself just isn't needed.

-It would be very akward if having a bare iterator meant you couldn't just consume it via `for ... of`.
-It's still of course possible to do it manually with a `next` method and, for example, a `while` loop, but we've seen that it requires quite a lot of boilterplate.
-The matter is simple - if you want to use your iterator in a `for ... of` loop, you have to make it an iterable as well.
+And it would be very akward if having a bare iterator meant you couldn't just consume it via `for ... of`.
+It's of course always possible to do it manually with a `next` method and, for example, a `while` loop, but we've seen that it requires quite a lot of typing and boilerplate.

+It's simple - if you want to avoid that boilerplate and use your iterator in a `for ... of` loop, you have to make it an iterable as well.

 On the other hand, you will also quite often receive iterators from methods other than `[Symbol.iterator]()`.
 For example, ES6 Map has `entries`, `values` and `keys` methods.
 All of them return iterators.